agostontorok/slides-of-loci/README.md

 - You can assign a sound as AudioClip, that is going to played when you visit the slide.
 - You can set the timing of the transition when visiting the slide (Note, for now timing and the size of the object/distance is related)
-- You can add a custom skybox to the slide and so can basically teleport the viewer
+- You can add a custom skybox to the slide and so you can basically teleport the viewer
 - You can switch the camera of the slide on/off during editing and can see what you will see during presentation

 ![Slide with switchable camera](Docs/Screenshot 2016-09-18 11.30.16.png)